ruggeri/tech-notes/algos/persistent-data-structures.md

 I believe there are a couple tweaks, but this is the general idea.

+I think the tweaks are:

+* Store the tail stuff at the root so you don't need to chase down the tree and rewrite the path.
+* Presumably this can be done with the head as well.
+* There's also this thing called a "transient", which is mutable, but then gets "frozen" into a persistent structure.
+    * Can do this by actually mutating the tail.
+    * Okay, that's not actually what transients are, not even close.
+    * But the general idea is that you know it's safe to mutate for a little while.

 Note: updates on random elements appears to be approximately 10x slower than `ArrayList`.
 So this isn't crazy fast.
 But neither is it insanely slow.
 (Access at ends is much better, BTW)